I. Introduction and Context

 In 1994 The Institute of Living, then functioning as a private psychiatric hospital, was consolidated with Hartford Hospital (a major teaching hospital and long-time neighbor) further enriching this training environment.
 In 2011 Connecticut Health Systems became the parent corporate structure for Hartford Hospital, which includes the integration of a system of health care consisting of several hospitals, physician practices, a visiting nurses association, laboratories, etc. The Department of Psychology is a section of the Department of Psychiatry.
 All psychologists are appointed to the medical staff and hold non voting privileges but meet regularly with Psychiatry and have special consultative status via the bylaws of Hartford Hospital and the Department of Psychiatry.
 No other discipline in mental health has such a consulting status.
 The Institute of Living retains its name and board and has been ranked over the past few years in US News and World Report as one of the top psychiatric services in the United States.
 The Psychology section has full financial support from the Department of Psychiatry and Hartford Hospital.
 Currently we employ approximately 55 psychology staff and trainees at Hartford Hospital.

-Hartford Hospital and its parent organization have as one of the pillars of its balanced scorecard training and education under which our internship and residency programs
+Hartford Hospital and its parent organization have training and education as core operational goals under which our internship and residency programs

 are included.
 Whenever possible we encourage joint learning ventures with the Psychiatric Residents.
 Many of our Psychology staff actively teach in the Psychiatry Residency Training programs and our Residents in Psychology interact with the Psychiatry Residents on a regular basis.
 A number of funded (internally and externally) research programs in psychology have brought several million dollars over the past 5 years to the research mission of Hartford Hospital.